-Why telling others to focus on the positive might be a negative thing to do: If we are sincere about our quest to be positive and want to set the best example of positivity to others, we will love people as they are.
-Telling others that they are wrong the way they are is not love.
-Love means not asking others to be a certain way for us.
+Why telling others to focus on the positive might be a negative thing to do: If we are sincere about our quest to be positive and want to set the best example of positivity to others, we will accept people as they are.
+The idea that others are wrong the way they are is not positivity.
+Acceptance means not asking others to be a certain way for us.
 The most selfless, positive gift you can ever give a person is the gift of allowing them to be unhappy.
 We can choose not to spend time with certain people, but we don’t have to tell them who to be if we are sincerely positive people.

 The best thing we can do might be to love all parts of ourselves so that we may someday be able to love all parts of those people outside us.
+If we dislike our own inner-child, we are likely to dislike the inner-children in others.
 This is positivity in action.

 “We cannot change anything unless we accept it.
 Condemnation does not liberate, it oppresses.
 I am the oppressor of the person I condemn, not his friend and fellow-sufferer.
 I do not in the least mean to say that we must never pass judgment in the case of persons whom we desire to help and improve.
 But if the doctor wishes to help a human being he must be able to accept him as he is.
 And he can do this in reality only when he has already seen and accepted himself as he is.”

 ~by Carl Jung (26 July 1875 – 6 June 1961)

 from Modern Man in Search of a Soul, Psychotherapists or the Clergy